dicebear/dicebear/apps/docs/pages/styles/marbles/index.md

 ---
 title: Marbles – Avatar Style
 description: >
-  Create Marbles avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Free hand-drawn avatar generator: a small face on a shaded sphere with hats or headphones.
+Create Marbles avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---